 There are currently 1.0 million Greif shares held short by investors – that's known as Greif's "short interest".
-This figure is 7.8% up from 955,099 last month.
+This figure is 13.3% down from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Greif shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Greif.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Greif.

 Find out more about how you can short Greif stock.